yuhui/datagovsg/docs/source/index.rst

 Logo
 ----

-The logo is copyright by the Governent of Singapore.
+The logo is copyright by the Government of Singapore.
 It is used for reference only.
 This project's owner does not have any copyright claim over it.